P0128 Code: Meaning, Symptoms and Causes

 It is mainly because of a poor coolant quality that can also cause a P0128 code.
 If the coolant is dirty, the thermostat will get clogged up with the dirt, rust and debris in the coolant, causing it to stick open.

-Moreover, a low coolant level in the engine can be an indication that your engine is consuming too much coolant, due to which it is not warming up.
+Moreover, a low coolant level in the engine can also be an indication that your engine is consuming too much coolant, due to which it is not warming up.

 The color of a clean coolant is green or blue.
 If you find a coolant discolored.
 You should flush the engine.
 If the coolant is discolored, you need to flush the engine coolant system.

-To flush the coolant system, keep the radiator valve open and the drain pan in place, and then run water through the radiator.
 The drain valve of a radiator is usually located at the bottom.
 Flush the coolant system until you see the transparent water flowing out of the drain valve.

 If your coolant color is fine, you need to check whether the coolant level is low or not.
 To check the coolant level, you need to check the coolant in the overflow tank of the radiator.
 It is usually white in color.